 To make your own shiny slime, you’ll need:

-Add 1/4 cup water to two small bowls.
+Grab two small bowls and add 1/4 cups of water to each.
 Add 1/4 cup of clear glue to one bowl of water and mix well.
 Add jumbo gold glitter to glue and water mixture.
 Add 1/4 teaspoon of borax to the other bowl of water and mix until it’s dissolved.

 Slowly add the borax mixture to the glue mixture.
 It will be goopy and wet at first, but the more you stir the closer you’ll get to the final slime texture.